 Rapid transit corridors will provide easy access to downtown and the Transit Villages, and these areas will have sidewalks and streetscapes beautified by the project.

 This type of city-building along rapid transit corridors is known to increase land value, as lands become more attractive or are redeveloped.
 If the City of London grows as expected, the total uplift in land value along the rapid transit corridors could total up to $90 million – with average increases anticipated to range from two per cent to 10 per cent, as outlined in the Business Case.

 London’s rapid transit corridors are envisioned as lively communities that will attract investment in higher-density residential and commercial developments.
 In other cities with rapid transit, more people are clustered around the lines – living, working, shopping and dining.

 Potential land value increase along rapid transit corridors

 Potential total land value increase along rapid transit corridors

 Of growth could occur within 800 metres of rapid transit by 2034

 (London population forecasts)

-More jobs could be located within a few kilometres of BRT corridors by 2034
+More jobs could be located within a few km of rapid transit corridors by 2034

 Frequently asked questions